-Using the case illustrated by Figure 6-29, assume that both clock sources used are 50 ppm.
-The maximum frequency difference between the two devices is 100 ppm, translating into a full clock period difference every 10000 clock periods and resulting in a requirement for 16 FIFO entries above and below the half-full point.
-This case provides reliable operation with the RocketIO serial transceiver RX elastic buffers.
+Using the case illustrated by Figure 6-25, assume that both clock sources used are 50 ppm.
+The maximum frequency difference between the two devices is 100 ppm, translating into a full clock period difference every 10,000 clock periods and resulting in a requirement for 16 FIFO entries above and below the half-full point.
+This case provides reliable operation with the serial transceiver RX elastic buffers.
+However, the designer must check the PHY data sheet to ensure that the PHY device sources the receiver SGMII stream synchronously to its reference oscillator.